 Bikes can turn left three different ways: like a car by crossing lanes of traffic, crossing the intersection and stopping on the other side, or with a right turn and then a U-turn on the other street.
 There’s a variation of the second approach that involves walking your bike across the street, but I’ve only had to use it once or twice.
 Crossing lanes of traffic is only appropriate when there are no cars in the vicinity.

 Riding later in the day feels more dangerous to me, so prefer biking in the morning with good visibility.
 If you’re traveling east-west at dawn or dusk, be aware that drivers may not see you due to glare.
+Biking into the sun hurts visibility for overtaking cars and biking out of it impacts drivers turning in front of your bike.

 Bike often to keep your skills sharp.